March 5, 2026·Tutorial·1 min read

 Yes.
 That is the ideal setup: repository context for local code and MCP for structured design system metadata.

-What should I do if Claude cannot find fragments.json?
+What should I do if Claude cannot access the catalog?

 CTA

-Configure the MCP Tools docs first, then validate your compiled output with the CLI Reference and review generated UI against the components docs.
+Configure the MCP Tools docs first, then verify your Cloud catalog and review generated UI against the components docs.